Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <div class="chronicle-chapter">
-		<h2 class="chronicle-titles">IV</h2>
+		<h2 class="chronicle-titles">- IV -</h2>
 		<h2 class="chronicle-titles">Suffocation by red tape</h2>
 </div>

-Ma’Lerato Beatrice’s husband was diagnosed with both silicosis and tuberculosis decades ago.
+<span class="chronicle-dropcap">M</span> a’Lerato Beatrice’s husband was diagnosed with both silicosis and tuberculosis decades ago.
 Mathi Paulos continued working on the dusty mines of Virginia after diagnosis, and eventually died there in 2003.

 “He was [supposed to be] compensated for silicosis.
 And after being compensated, he died,” said Beatrice.
 Today, she has a granddaughter wrapped snugly onto her back.
 But when her husband died her three children were all very young.